 He is the author of articles on medieval media theory, early German science fiction, and the media history of cinema and television, as well as translations and book reviews on topics in literature, film, and media studies.
-His current book project, Wireless Futures: Aesthetics, Experiment, Infrastructure, presents an archaeology of wireless media in German modernity.
+His current book project, Wireless Futures: Speculative Media in German Modernity, presents an archaeology of apparent precursors to mobile devices, cellular networks, and cultures of connectivity from another transitional moment a century ago.
 His next large-scale research project will address premodern cultural techniques of reading, writing, and counting.

 - German Language, Literature, and Culture (Pre-1800)

 “Zeitlupe: Cinematic Technique and Literary Form in the Weimar Republic.”
 German Studies Review 44.3 (2021): 469–488.

 “Some Omissions in the Universal Library: Kurd Lasswitz and the Emergence of Science Fiction.”
 Monatshefte 110.4 (Winter 2018): 529–551. doi: 10.3368/m.110.4.529